DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-12 Movement System Rework.md

 $${force = ???}$$

+# Movement System Rework

+You can check out my changes in the Garden_Wallrunning scene.

 ## Changes
 - The player's movement is now completely physics based.
 - Instead of immediately setting the velocity whenever the player moves, the player accelerates and decelerates based on the force applied to them.